gjbex/atools/docs/alog.md

 * to check which tasks completed, and whether that was successful, or whether some failure occurred, and
-* to obtain statistics on the execution time of tasks, or the execution time per node that was runnings the job's tasks.
+* to obtain statistics on the execution time of tasks, or the execution time per node that was running the job's tasks.

 Most queue systems and schedulers will provide this information, but often not in a convenient format.

 `alog` is called at the start of a task, and at its end, and provides centralized logging in a single file.
-This requires a POSIX complient shared file system when the job is running on multiple compute nodes.
+This requires a POSIX compliant shared file system when the job is running on multiple compute nodes.

 Again, consider the fragment of the job script: